wakaDemo/wListView/README.md

 ## listView mobile test Widget for [Wakanda](http://wakanda.org)
+This widget allows you to display data that comes from a datasource in list format, which is based on a template.
+You can either use one of the three custom templates that come with this widget or create your own.

-This widget shows data from a datasource in a list view style.
-It has 3 customised templates that you can easily adapt and add new templates.
-With a light implementation, this widget is great for mobiles and tablets, it has an "infinite scrolling" implementation which automatically charges more data for you when the user gets closer to the end of the list.
+The List View widget is especially useful for mobile and tablet applications because of its "infinite scrolling" feature, which automatically loads more data for you as the user gets closer to the end of the list.

 ### More Information
 For more information on how to install a custom widget, refer to [Installing a Custom Widget](http://doc.wakanda.org/WakandaStudio0/help/Title/en/page3869.html#1027761).